trevjonez/Kontrast/README.md

 If you are using data binding it enforces that inflation occurs on the main thread.
 The `KontrastTestBase` includes an `inflateOnMainThread` helper method to make doing so simple.
 An example of this can be found in the [example project databinding test](https://github.com/trevjonez/Kontrast/blob/master/example/app/src/androidTest/java/com/example/tjones/myapplication/DatabindingListItemTest.kt).

-#### Gradle Tasks
+#### Running Tests
 For each connected device there will be six gradle tasks created.
 You will typically only invoke one of two tasks from the six created per device.
 They are as follows:
   0. `test{VariantName}KontrastTest_{DeviceAlias}`
   1. `capture{VariantName}TestKeys_{DeviceAlias}`

+The test task will render all test cases and compare them against previously recorded keys for changes.
+The capture task will copy the results of a the render task into the test key directory.

-The total list of tasks created per testable variant per connected device is as follows:
+The full list of tasks created per testable variant, per connected device, is as follows:
   0. `install{VariantName}Apk_{DeviceAlias}`
   1. `install{VariantName}TestApk_{DeviceAlias}`
   2. `render{VariantName}KontrastViews_{DeviceAlias}`